tiarno/reachtim/content/articles/psutil1.md

 You can get all the code in the GitHub project [psmonitor](https://github.com/tiarno/psmonitor).
 I use snippets of that code in this article.

 In the first part, you use the `psutil` Python package inside a `cron` job to write system load information to a capped collection in MongoDB every 5 minutes.
 The 5 minutes is totally arbitrary--you can pick whatever period you like.
 With the systems I'm looking at, a few minutes provides a fine enough granularity.
+This part puts the data into MongoDB.

 In the second part, the `bottle` application makes a request to MongoDB and responds with the JSON data.
+This creates the broker between the client HTML page and the MongoDB data.

-In the third part, you have an HTML file corresponding to each machine.
+In the third part, you have an HTML file corresponding to each machine you want to monitor.
 The file loads `jqplot` and makes an AJAX request to the `bottle` application.
+This part is the reason for the exercise--we get the time-series chart of the load data that we've stored in MongoDB.

 This is an example of one of the charts we will create:
 ![monitor01][monitor01]